AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/t-schedule-report.md

 ---
 description: Send an Analysis Workspace project via email or schedule it for delivery.
 keywords: Analysis Workspace
-title: Scheduled projects
+title: Schedule projects
 ---

-# Scheduled projects
+# Schedule projects

 From the Workspace **Share menu**, you can send Analysis Workspace projects via email to selected recipients.
 Files can be sent in CSV or PDF format.